aeternity/protocol/GOSSIP.md

 reached.
 In addition, this prevent a node, in particular a trusted node, to have so much inbound connections that it cannot reach its number of outbound connections; a guaranteed number of outbound connection is crucial for proper propagation of new blocks.
-For all nodes to reach there established number of outbound connections, the soft maximum limit for inbound connections must be smaller than the maximum number of nodes minus the wanted number of outgoing connections.
+For all nodes to reach their established number of outbound connections, the soft maximum limit for inbound connections must be smaller than the maximum number of nodes minus the wanted number of outgoing connections.

-The node will first burst-connect to the trusted peers and then periodically connects to more peers until it reaches the maximum number of outbound connections; the delay between connection should be small enough so the nodes has enough outbound connections to work properly, but large enough so it has enough peers to choose from.
+The node will first burst-connect to the trusted peers and then periodically connects to more peers until it reaches the maximum number of outbound connections; the delay between connections to new peers should be small enough so the nodes has enough outbound connections to work properly, but large enough so it has enough peers to choose from.
 This is done by having a variable delay between connections of `2^(OUTBOUND_CONNECTION_COUNT - 1)` seconds when `OUTBOUND_CONNECTION_COUNT` is greater than `0` with a maximum of `30` seconds;
 this allow the node to reach 5 outbound connection under `15` seconds and connect to the last peer when having received around `20` gossip messages.

-The node iteratively pick a random peer (not yet connected) from either the verified pool or the unverified pool (`0.5` probability by default), that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
+The node iteratively picks a random peer (not yet connected) from either the verified pool or the unverified pool (`0.5` probability by default), that is from a different group ([See Peer Groups](#peer-groups)) than any actual outbound connection.
 In case there are no more peers available in the